preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 ## Known issues

+1. Incremental bundle adjustment is slow for a very large image sets.
+Note that AutoStitch's bundler is the most fastest.
+2. Native implementation of feature matching for non-binary (SIFT, SURF, etc.) and non-binary (ORB, BRISK, etc.) is slow when compared to the MATLAB's `matchFeatures`.
+However, one can select the default MATLAB's `matchFeatures` in the input file.
-Long, chain-like 1D and 2D sequences (typically more than 10–12 images) may fail to stitch reliably because global bundle adjustment can diverge or settle in poor minima as drift accumulates; moreover, the current bundle adjustment implementation is not optimized and can be slow, with runtime increasing noticeably as the number of images grows.
+3. Long, chain-like 1D and 2D sequences (typically more than 10–12 images) may fail to stitch reliably because global bundle adjustment can diverge or settle in poor minima as drift accumulates due to the poor initialization of R, K and f; moreover, the current bundle adjustment implementation is not optimized and can be slow, with runtime increasing noticeably as the number of images grows.
 In practice, sequences with fewer than 10–12 images generally stitch well.
 As a workaround, consider stitching in smaller batches and merging results, ensuring strong image overlap, or running without bundle adjustment for quick previews.

+## Version history

+* [AutoPanoStitch release 3.0.0](https://github.com/preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/releases) and later releases: Bundle adjustment optimization was performed to solve for all of the camera parameters, [θ1,θ2,θ3,f], jointly.
+* [AutoPanoStitch release 2.9.2](https://github.com/preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/releases/tag/2.9.2) and earlier releases: Bundle adjustment optimization was performed on the homography matrix.

 ## Citation